NFL owner victim of attempted carjacking

-NEW ORLEANS (WGNO) – New Orleans Saints and New Orleans Pelicans owner Gayle Benson is shaken up but unhurt after an attempted carjacking, according to a spokesperson.
+NEW ORLEANS, La.
+(WGNO) – New Orleans Saints and New Orleans Pelicans owner Gayle Benson is shaken up but unhurt after an attempted carjacking, according to a spokesperson.

 Senior Vice President of Communications for both sports teams Greg Bensel said Benson is doing fine after the harrowing incident.